ardeshir/docs/bricks_pay.md

 The key technical challenge is **asynchronous finality** - US systems expect instant settlement while blockchain systems have varying finality guarantees.
 This requires sophisticated escrow mechanisms and possibly optimistic rollup-style constructions where disputes can be challenged within a time window.

-I’ll fetch your [CryptoSaint.io](http://CryptoSaint.io) site to understand your credit system architecture.​​​​​​​​​​​​​​​
+- [Visit CryptoSaint.io](http://CryptoSaint.io) site to understand the credit system architecture.​​​​​​​​​​​​​​​

 # Mycelial Credit system architecture.